hdigital/partyfactsdata/import/import-guide.md

 underscores).
 Files and folders starting with *‘source\_\_’* will be ignored in Github and thus not be available publicly.

-You can either upload the file directly on the public github repository yourself or send it to one of the project maintainers -- Holger Döring or Sven Regel.
+You can either upload the file directly on the public Github repository yourself or send it to one of the project maintainers -- Holger Döring or Sven Regel.

-Import to www.partyfacts.org
+Import to partyfacts.org
 ============================

 The import into the Party Facts website is done by the Party Facts Team.